Castles of Belarus. Best castles of Belarus 2019-2020

 Same century, same mysterious castle – the Kreva Castle.
 The castle occupies a significant place in the history of Belarus.
 Duke Keistut was strangled here (Prince Vitovt, his son and a bright political figure-to-be, managed to escape).
 It was the place, where the famous Kreva union was signed between the Grand Duchy of Lithuania and Poland.

 There are many legends about the beautiful girl trapped alive within the castle walls.
 Also, there’s a legend of a secret pathway leading to the capital of Lithuania – Vilnius, that starts somewhere deep beneath the castle.

 Unfortunately, only a few sections of the walls and part of the tower have been preserved till these days.

-Much to our greatest joy, architectural-wise one of the most unusual castles, Kossovo castle (Puslowski Palace, located in Kossovo area), has recently opened its doors again to the invasion of tourists from all over the world.
+Much to our greatest joy, architectural-wise one of the most unusual castles of Belarus, Kossovo castle (Puslowski Palace, located in Kossovo area), has recently opened its doors again to the invasion of tourists from all over the world.